-NABARD has almost covered every aspect of agriculture and Rural development by delivering its important services to the under privileged people, however there are some areas like industries, services and business which are not covered under NABARD but are important source of employment and income all they need is the finance to grow.
-So, the Government of India for the micro financing of small industries and enterprise with the help of Micro financial institutions (MFI) and Non-Government Organizations (NGOs) came up with Small Industries Development Bank of India (SIDBI) in the year 1990 which was set-up with the aim of promoting, financing development of Industries in the small scale sector and coordination of the functions of other institutions engaged in similar activities (SIDBI).
-SIDBI is playing active role in delivering bulk finance to MFI/NGOs so that they can expand their operations and to reach the people who actually are in need of finance at a small amount (SIDBI, 2009).
-It is believed that the Small scale industries in India are small in size but big in achievement (Prasad, 1974).
+NABARD has almost covered every aspect of agriculture and Rural development by delivering its important 213 214 services to the under privileged people, however there are some areas like industries, services and business which 215 are not covered under NABARD but are important source of employment and income all they need is the finance 216 to grow.
+So, the Government of India for the micro financing of small industries and enterprise with the help of 217 Micro financial institutions (MFI) and Non-Government Organizations (NGOs) came up with Small Industries Development Bank of India (SIDBI) in the year 1990 which was set-up with the aim of promoting, financing 218 development of Industries in the small scale sector and coordination of the functions of other institutions engaged 219 in similar activities (SIDBI).
+SIDBI is playing active role in delivering bulk finance to MFI/NGOs so that they 220 can expand their operations and to reach the people who actually are in need of finance at a small amount 221 (SIDBI, 2009).
+It is believed that the Small scale industries in India are small in size but big in achievement 222

+??Prasad, 1974).
 Ever since the inception of SIDBI it is continuously offering products and services in areas where there is a need, it including direct finance, international finance, government subsidy and fixed deposits mostly the microfinance services are offered indirectly through its main clients like Financial institutions and NGOs to the individuals, investors and entrepreneurs.
-Financial institutions with the help of SIDBI offers loans to micro and small entrepreneurs (MSE) which is said to be one of the most powerful tools to fight poverty and promote growth (Morduch, 1999; Robinson, 2001).
+Financial institutions with the help of SIDBI offers loans to micro and small entrepreneurs (MSE) which is said to be one of the most powerful tools to fight poverty and promote growth (Morduch, 1999;Robinson, 2001).
 Microfinance is not only the approach towards the poverty reduction it is a complete focus on development and negotiation between outreach and efficiency (Rhyne, 1998).

-SIDBI contributes in the Indian microfinance sector by providing credit and capacity building grants to large- and medium-scale microfinance institutions.
-Micro Finance Scheme of SIDBI are under operation since January, 1999 with a corpus of Rs.100 crore and a network of about 190 capacity assessed rated MFIs/NGOs Under the program (Charantimal,2012).
-As of March 2012, SIDBI reported total assets of INR 594 billion, 2003, benefiting over 9 lakh beneficiaries.
-Under the program, NGOs/MFIs are supposed to provide equity support in order to avail SIDBI finance.
-SIDBI provides number of services for microfinance such as:
+SIDBI contributes in the Indian microfinance sector by providing credit and capacity building grants to largeand medium-scale microfinance institutions.
+Micro Finance Scheme of SIDBI are under operation since January, 1999 with a corpus of Rs.100 crore and a network of about 190 capacity assessed rated MFIs/NGOs Under the program ??Charantimal,2012) works on the SHG model in countries like India.
+It is a financial systems approach to expanding outreach of the Indian financial sector to cover the comparatively comprehensive sector.